nightroman/FarNet/RedisKit/README.md

 [Contents]

-This command opens String, List, Set editor.
+This command opens the key value editor.
 Saving in the editor commits to Redis.
 Editors are not modal, you may have several keys edited at the same time.

-List and Set editors join items as strings on opening and then treat each line as an item on saving.
-Mind empty lines including the last, they are items.
+See [Editing as text](#editing-as-text) about the rules.

 **Parameters**

 - `Key={string}` (required)

-    Specifies the existing String, List, Set key or a new String key.
+    Specifies the existing key or a new String key.

 *********************************************************************
 ## rk:hash